All There Is To Know About The Best Testing And QA Methodologies

 Elements of Agile testing

-In Agile planning, QC and QA need to define the criteria which are used for the process to be considered complete.
+In Agile planning, QC and QA need to define the criteria for a process to be considered complete.
 Since Agile doesn’t impose strict time limits, it’s easy to get stuck on a single stage.
 Having clear acceptance criteria helps QA engineers avoid unnecessary perfectionism and balance between quality and cost-efficiency.

 QA engineers should start documenting the processes and the results of all the project tasks.
 They should cooperate with designers, making sure that everyone is on the same page.
-The key goal for this stage is creating a comprehensive product’s wiki, clearly stating functionality, purpose, positioning, and intent.
+The key goal for this stage is creating a comprehensive product wiki that clearly states functionality, purpose, positioning, and intent.

 Agile in QA testing